topbitdu/unidom-geo-china/ROADMAP.md

 5. Improved the Ruby Gem Specification to depend on unidom-common v0.5

 ## v0.3
-1. Improved the Ruby Gem Specification to depend on unidom-common v0.8
+1. Improve the Ruby Gem Specification to depend on unidom-common v0.9